Camak2441/simple-knn/README.md

 simple-knn
 ---

-Description: It compute the **average distance to the nearest neighbors** for a set of 3D points.
+It computes the **average distance to the nearest neighbors** for a set of 3D points.

+This fork adds a pyproject.toml so that it can be installed without --no-build-isolation.

 Install:
 ```bash